 Click Apply to set the bandwidth control for the selected ports.
 Results of configured Bandwidth Settings will be displayed in the Port Bandwidth Table.

 802.1p Default Priority

 The Switch allows the assignment of a default 802.1p priority to each port on the Switch.
-In the CoS folder, click 802.1p Default Priority, to view the screen shown below.
+To view this table click, CoS > 802.1p Default Priority